munificent/craftinginterpreters/book/optimization.md

 ^code as-bool (2 before, 1 after)

-Since we know there are exactly two bit Boolean representations in Lox -- unlike in C where any non-zero value can be considered "true" -- if it ain't one, it must be the other.
+Since we know there are exactly two bit Boolean representations in Lox -- unlike in C where any non-zero value can be considered "true" -- if it ain't `true`, it must be `false`.
 This macro does assume you only call it on a Value that you know *is* a Lox Boolean.
-To do that, there's one more macro:
+To check that, there's one more macro:

 ^code is-bool (2 before, 1 after)